RaphaCosil/property-analysis-rpa-notebook/README.md

 # Property Data Scraper

-A Python tool to collect and analyze real estate listings.
+A Python tool to collect and analyze real estate listings

 ## Setup